DevMata/news-aggregator-v3/readme.md

 }
 ```

-Now instead of instanciate our DB, in our client class we define an object with DB interface type.
-Next we define the constructor, which has as a parameter a object with a valid DB shape.
+Now instead of instanciate our database, in our client class we define an object with DB interface type.
+Next we define the constructor, which has as parameter an object with a valid DB shape.

 We can define a valid method who uses that private db object.